 23. Point Fermin Lighthouse

 Built in 1874, the Point Fermin Lighthouse (807 W. Paseo Del Mar, San Pedro 90731) was the first navigational light into the San Pedro Bay.
 Paul J. Pelz, a draftsman for the U.S. Lighthouse Board, designed the Stick Style Victorian lighthouse.
 The Stick Style is an early Victorian architectural style and is simpler in design and decoration than the later high Victorian period.
 In 1972, the Point Fermin Lighthouse was added to the National Register of Historic Places.
 The lighthouse was restored, retrofitted, and rehabilitated for public access in 2002, and opened to the public in 2003 under the management of the Department of Recreation and Parks for the City of Los Angeles.
 Movie fans will recognize the Point Fermin Lighthouse from the wedding scene in (500) Days of Summer.

 With its spectacular natural setting adjacent to Cabrillo Beach Coastal Park and the Port of Los Angeles, Cabrillo Marine Aquarium (3720 Stephen M White Dr, San Pedro 90731) is uniquely suited to its leadership role in marine science education, aquaculture research, and community recreation.
 The historic Frank Gehry-designed aquarium displays the largest collection of Southern California marine life in the world.

 While L.A.’s main claim to fame may not be camping, just outside the bustling city there are some excellent camping getaways.
-It’s worth remembering that Los Angeles is bordered on three sides by mountains, and one side by the ocean, which means there's easy access to nature and camping within a short distance.
+It’s worth remembering that Los Angeles is bordered on three sides by mountains, and one side by the ocean, which means nature surrounds us.
 Read on for eight of the best campsites located within two hours of Downtown L.A.